-One of the most consistent as well as safe investments is real estate.
+One of the most consistent and safe investments continues to be real estate.
 Yes, there are always ups and downs but over time real estate as an investment asset is hard to beat.
-Note here the phrase, “over time.”
-So-called “flipping” was a fad several years ago when No-Doc loans and loans for those with damaged credit were everywhere.
-Yet experienced real estate investors held firm, and many bought during the downturns only to see their assets not only recover but increase in value over time.
+Flipping houses was a fad several years ago when No-Doc loans and loans for those with damaged credit were everywhere.
+Yet experienced real estate investors held firm, and many bought during the downturns.
+They saw their assets not only recover but increase in value over time.
 Of course, any investment decision should be made in concert with your financial adviser.
 But if you’ve been thinking about buying a home and renting it out, you’ll want to know in advance how a lender will evaluate your loan application, especially when it comes to debt ratios.
 Debt ratios and affordability can affect the terms of you loan and getting the best rate.

 Affordability is determined by calculating debt ratios.
-Most loan programs ask for two such debt ratios, a housing ratio which compares the total monthly mortgage payment with gross monthly income and a combined ratio which adds the mortgage payment along with other monthly credit obligations.
-Most debt ratio comes as “guidelines” and less so as hard-and-fast rules.
+Most loan programs ask for two such debt ratios, a housing ratio that compares the total monthly mortgage payment with gross monthly income and a combined ratio which adds the mortgage payment along with other monthly credit obligations.
+Most debt ratios come as “guidelines” and less so as hard-and-fast rules.
 A loan program might ask for a “33” housing ratio which means the mortgage payment is 33% of gross monthly income.
 A combined ratio might also be 41 which is the total monthly credit obligations compared to income.

-One of the unique aspects of real estate investing is how lenders view the monthly payments associated with the rental property along with the income the property generates.
-Ideally, a real estate investor wants to see the potential property cash-flow, meaning the income generated from the unit is more than the total costs of ownership.
+One of the unique aspects of real estate investing is how lenders view the monthly payments associated with the rental property, along with the income the property generates.
+Ideally, a real estate investor wants to see the potential property generate cash flow.
+Meaning, the income generated from the unit is more than the total costs of ownership.
 If not, the proposed transaction is an expense, not income, something experienced real estate investors want to avoid.

-When first-time investors begin looking for a home to buy, they can look at what the market rent for the area would be for a property and compare it to the mortgage payments.
-If the rent is more than the mortgage payments, they might think it’s time to move forward and make an offer.
-But there’s a catch with first time real estate investing.
+When first-time investors begin looking for a home to buy, they might look at the market rent for the area and compare it to the estimated mortgage payments.
+If the rent is more than the mortgage payment, they might think it’s time to move forward and make an offer.
+But there’s a catch with first-time real estate investing.
 And that catch can surprise many would-be investors.

-With a first time purchase, lenders will not give the buyers any credit for rental income coming from the proposed purchase.
+With a first-time purchase, lenders will not give the buyers any credit for rental income coming from the proposed purchase.
 That sounds odd, doesn’t it?
-After all, it’s obvious the property will cash flow so would the lender ignore established income?
+After all, it’s obvious the property will generate cash flow so why would the lender ignore established income?
 There are a couple of reasons, the main one being how much experience the borrower might have.